unaPoloGTIc/last-resort/README.md

 Containing a signature by the configured key of the current ~/.lastresort_rollingstate
 A reminder of rollingstate will be printed, and if auth was granted,
 lastresort.sig will be overwritten with the next rollingstate to be signed for the next login.
+The module looks for the file recursively, using the first match.

 ## Security considerations:
 Very similar to the trex-pam.so module by the same authors.